 Langston Hughes Facts: Leader of the Harlem Renaissance

 Langston Hughes brought light to a lot of different issues in America and abroad.
 However, his work is most famous for bringing light to the Harlem Renaissance movement.
 With one slice of the pen, Hughes’ poetry, short stories and plays inspired the African American artistic movement’s masses.
-He not only celebrated Black lives but helped to shape racial pride.
-Learn about another influential African American leader - Martin Luther King, Jr.
+Continue exploring influential Black literature with a biography of Zora Neale Hurston.
+Hughes not only celebrated Black lives but helped to shape racial pride.
+So, you might also want to learn about another influential African American leader — Martin Luther King, Jr.